atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 ### Crisp rendering

-Next, let's switch to rendering a circle to get the edges anti-aliased.
+Next, let's switch to rendering a circle to achieve anti-aliased edges.
 And let's also print your browser's DPR (Device Pixel Ratio), and a reference 10x10 square which will become significant soon.